Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Save gardening space and grow tons of potatoes by building this stackable potato planter.
 This page gives you step by step instructions to make a stackable potato planter.

-My neighbor planted some Red Russets late February.
+My neighbor planted some red Russets late February.
 That's the appropriate time for planting potatoes in our region.
 None have broken through the ground yet.
 That's a good thing because our official last frost date is April 15.
 We probably won't have any more frost this season, but Mother Nature knows best and she will decide when the potatoes should poke their foliage through the soil.

 To dress up my front porch inexpensively, I take a potato and cut out the sections where "eyes" start growing.
 I place these in just enough water to keep the bottom of the section wet.